teusH/MySense/README.md

 <div style='vertical-align: top; clear: both'>
 <img src="images/MySense-2-kast.png" align=left height=100>
-The sensor kit case is build from PVC roof gutter pieces: gutter end pieces for keeping the air in and the rain out, and overflow gutter box as casing.
+The main sensor kit case carrying the Raspberry Pi and all sensor/GPS modules is build from PVC roof gutter pieces: gutter end pieces for keeping the air in and the rain out, and overflow gutter box as casing.
 The case has a poweroff button and small window to show a tiny display with current measurements.
-The senors are fixated on a Lego plate to allow flexibility of sensor changes.
+The sensors are fixated on a Lego plate to allow flexibility of sensor changes.
 </div>
 See for a How To: README.case.md
 <p>